PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 `git diff --check` pass.
 The orchestrator shrank from 663 to 542 lines.
 No model conversion, corpus run, or inference was performed.

+Aligned scalar-binary shape reconciliation now lives in one indexed policy helper.
+It repairs only an exact H/W swap when the preceding aligned assignment and following aligned or Softmax consumer agree on the original rank-four shape.
+The aligned-rank4 and Softmax decoders now have policy-only consumers, so their unused exporter imports are removed and guarded.
+A compact neighbor- consensus fixture plus both ownership gates pass 3 tests.
+Scoped Ruff, syntax validation, and `git diff --check` pass.
+The orchestrator shrank from 542 to 482 lines.
+No model conversion, corpus run, or inference was performed.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-